icopy-site/awesome/docs/awesome/Awesome-Unicode.md

 Further, emojis now support skin color modifiers.

-> Five symbol modifier characters that provide for a range of skin tones for human emoji were released in Unicode Version 8.0 (https://github.com/jagracey/Awesome-Unicode/blob/master/mid-2015).
-These characters are based on the six tones of the Fitzpatrick scale, a recognized standard for dermatology (https://github.com/jagracey/Awesome-Unicode/blob/master/there are many examples of this scale online, such as FitzpatrickSkinType.pdf).
+> Five symbol modifier characters that provide for a range of skin tones for human emoji were released in Unicode Version 8.0 (mid-2015).
+These characters are based on the six tones of the Fitzpatrick scale, a recognized standard for dermatology (there are many examples of this scale online, such as FitzpatrickSkinType.pdf).
 The exact shades may vary between implementations. -- [Unicode Consortium's Diversity report](http://unicode.org/reports/tr51/#Diversity)